Plantation Construction Accident Lawyers

 The Plantation construction accident attorneys at Lawlor, White & Murphey focus entirely on personal injury law.
 Our skilled legal team brings a depth of knowledge, years of experience, and personal dedication to each personal injury case.

 Deciding whether to file a workers’ compensation claim or a personal injury claim can be a difficult decision.
 Let us help.
-The accident attorneys at Lawlor, White & Murphey offer a free consultation — we will answer your questions, review your case, and discuss your legal options.
+The Plantation construction injury attorneys at Lawlor, White & Murphey offer a free consultation — we will answer your questions, review your case, and discuss your legal options.

 Schedule your confidential consultation with a member of our team today.